PLSysSec/haybale/README.md

 LLVM 7 and earlier are not supported.

-`haybale` works on stable Rust.
-LLVM 9 and 10 users need Rust 1.43 or later, while LLVM 11 and 12 users need Rust 1.44 or later instead, due to requirements of `llvm-ir`.
+`haybale` works on stable Rust, and requires Rust 1.45 or later.

 ## Under the hood